MahdiRahbar/TC-Program/README.md

 ## Thesis Classifier Program (TCP)

-For running the application, run the cmd or Terminal in the main directory of the program and then run the following code.
+For running the application, run CMD or Terminal in the main directory of the program and then run the following code.

 #### Requirements:
 * Numpy